 The 5 legal ways to collect phone numbers

-To make your SMS marketing legal, you’ll have to include two things within your business model:
+To make your SMS marketing legal, you’ll have to do two things:

 - Include information about text messaging on your Terms and Conditions page

 - Provide the option for customers to “opt in/opt out” easily

 Using your website as a platform is a great way to gather information from subscribers.

 Many companies offer a free eBook or a discount in exchange for contact information.
 By offering added value that your customers are interested in, you’ll be able to gather their mobile information and use it for marketing purposes.